pmeeny/CI-MS4-LoveRugby/README.md

 - User Story 5.7: As a regular user I can add a review, by selecting a rating and entering a comment(both fields are mandatory), the review is displayed and a message is displayed
 - User Story 5.8: As a regular user I can delete a review I have added(the comment and rating is removed from the product detail), but I cannot delete other users review
 - User Story 5.9: As a regular user if there are more than four reviews for a product, the reviews are paginated
-- User Story 5.9: As a regular user I can click on the Keep Shopping button on the product detail page, and it will navigate the user to the products page
+- User Story 5.10: As a regular user I can click on the Keep Shopping button on the product detail page, and it will navigate the user to the products page
-- User Story 5.9: As a regular user I can set the product size(if applicable for the product) and quantity for a product (one plus)
+- User Story 5.11: As a regular user I can set the product size(if applicable for the product) and quantity for a product (one plus)
+- User Story 5.14: As a regular user who has not registered or logged into the website, I cannot add a review to a product
 - User Story 6.1: As a regular user I can view the products with sale prices, the product image, category, presale price and price is displayed
 - User Story 6.2: As a regular user if I click on a product in the sale items, I am navigated to the product detail page for that product
 - User Story 6.3: As a regular user if there are more than four products on the sale items page, the page is paginated with four products per page